google/flatbuffers/dart/README.md

 `monster_my_game.sample_generated.dart` was generated with `flatc` from `monster.fbs` in the example folder.
-The generated classes can be used to read or write binary files that are interoperable with other languages and platforms supported by FlatBuffers, as illustrated in the `sample_binary.dart` in the examples folder.
+The generated classes can be used to read or write binary files that are interoperable with other languages and platforms supported by FlatBuffers, as illustrated in the `example.dart` in the examples folder.

 Additional documentation and examples are available [at the FlatBuffers site](https://google.github.io/flatbuffers/index.html)